FahimeHajizadeh/Custom-Float-HLS/README.md

 ## Prequisites

 You need to install a bash-compatible program like `git-bash` on your system.
-You must also install one of AMD Xilinx Vivado and HLS tool versions (2019.1 and later) on your system.
+You must also install one of AMD Xilinx Vivado and HLS tool versions (2019.1 or later) on your system.

 # How to Run